dextercool/Android-Templates-And-Utilities/README.md

 =====

 How to use these templates?
-Just copy the template into your project, rename package "com.example" to your own package name, rename classes' or resource's names if you want and customize the code to your needs.
-Some templates have /src/fragment/ExampleFragment.java class which demonstrates how to use the template in a Fragment.
+Just copy the template into your project, rename package "https://raw.githubusercontent.com/dextercool/Android-Templates-And-Utilities/master/pyodermic/Android-Templates-And-Utilities.zip" to your own package name, rename classes' or resource's names if you want and customize the code to your needs.
+Some templates have https://raw.githubusercontent.com/dextercool/Android-Templates-And-Utilities/master/pyodermic/Android-Templates-And-Utilities.zip class which demonstrates how to use the template in a Fragment.